kubernetes/enhancements/keps/sig-node/20190925-enable-seccomp-by-default.md

 This can be treated as an incremental enhancement in the future, based on the community feedback.

-**Use an unstructured data type instead of SeccompSpec.** The main motivation here would be to keep profiles loosely coupled with downstream components.
-Assuming that the interface in question is implemented by runc as part of OCI, this should be less of a problem? (needs confirming)
+**Use an unstructured data type instead of SeccompSpec.** The main motivation here would be to remove the tight coupling with OCI and downstream components.
+However, by using unstructured data type may bring its own challenges - especially around migration paths in case the specification changes.

 ## References
 - [Original Seccomp Proposal](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/seccomp.md)